lewisfromlewis/lewisfromlewis.github.io/_posts/2018-08-20-Basics-of-ventilation.md

 -Pulmonary contusion

 ## Emphysema
+I am talking bout emphysema rather than COPD, for contrast
+- How do you diagnose COPD?
+- How do you diagnose COPD severity?
+- How do you treat COPD?

+## Emphysema
 - A condition of high compliance and high resistance
 >- Which means low elastance and low conductance
 - A genetically predisposed, physically initiated insult to the mature lung